Network Geometry: Fractal geometry of network structure

-These results raised some puzzles of interpretation.
-Besides questioning the functional significance encoded in the modules detected by the RG, they advanced the fundamental problem about the growth mechanisms leading to their emergence, a task with respect to which popular rules like the ``rich-get-richer'' principle of PA, or the ``democratic'' wiring of Erd\H{o}s-R\'enyi (ER) networks, did not succeed.
-The first issue was soon clarified by analyzing diverse biological networks~\cite{song2006origins,Gallos2007,galvao2010modularity} with known biochemical annotations.
-In this case, the chemical RG proved to detect modules as accurately as other clustering algorithms~\cite{newman2006modularity,fortunato2010community}.
-This is best manifested in Ref.~\cite{galvao2010modularity}, where the modular detection by chemical RG resulted into the first, integrated multiscale-view of the network of human cell differentiation (Fig.~\ref{fig:self}(\textsc{A})\textbf{a},\textbf{b}), hinting at the perspective of identifying hitherto unknown functional relations between previously unrelated cellular domains.\\
+The first issue was soon clarified by analyzing diverse biological networks~\cite{song2006origins,Gallos2007,galvao2010modularity}, where the RG transform has led to identify hierarchies of modules closely related to their known biochemical annotations, with a resolution as accurate as that of other clustering algorithms~\cite{ravasz2002hierarchical,newman2006modularity,fortunato2010community}.
+This is probably best manifested in Ref.~\cite{galvao2010modularity}, where the RG analysis has enabled researchers to develop the very first integrated multiscale-view of the network of human cell differentiation, raising the possibility of identifying hitherto unknown functional relations between previously unrelated cellular domains.\\

-The problem of growth, instead, benefited from the correlation analysis of self-similar networks.
-Modularity, in fact, spontaneously emerges from structural fractality (though the converse is not necessarily true) due to its underlying disassortativity, giving rise to clusters of nodes around isolated hubs.
-Rooting on this property, Song, Havlin \& Makse (SHM) formulated~\cite{song2006origins,Gallos2007} a recursive network model where hub-hub correlations and the degree of modularity can be tuned in a probabilistic way (Fig.~\ref{fig:self}\textsc{B})).

-Besides introducing a theoretical framework for linking the self-similar behaviors observed in real-world systems to the microscopic growth rates controlling their evolution~\cite{rozenfeld2009fractal}, the SHM model opened a new frontier in the study of complex networks, enabling to analyze the formation of many biological networks and to trace back the evolutionary path of present day structures starting from their original ancestors~{\cite{jin2013evolutionary}}.